 A court order of eligibility is required to submit a claim application successfully.
 To obtain a court order of eligibility, both landlord and tenant must appear in person at the Superior Court in the rental property’s district and request either of the following:

-A Stipulated Payment Agreement is a document outlining due dates for repayment of past-due rent to a landlord.
+A Stipulated Payment Agreement is a court approved document outlining due dates for repayment of past-due rent to a landlord.
+Reasonable Repayment Plans do not qualify as Stipulated Agreements.
 If the tenant makes all payments on time, their tenancy is preserved.
 If the tenant fails to meet the requirements of this agreement, the landlord may apply for assistance from the program to preserve tenancy.
 If the tenant vacated or has provided the landlord with notice to vacate the housing, the claim will be denied.

 Review the Frequently Asked Questions document for more details.